JYU-IBA/jibal/INSTALL.md

             vcpkg.exe install gsl:x64-windows getopt:x64-windows

     - Alternatively use *x86-windows* to compile 32-bit libraries.
 This is not recommended.
-5. Clone Jibal repository (this one)
+5. Clone JIBAL repository (this one)
 6. Build
     - Set up your MSVC environment by running the vcvars64.bat (or opening the *x64 Native Tools Command Prompt for VS2019*)
     - Run the following (from wherever jibal is cloned to):